Managing the Risks of Cataract Surgery

 After traditional or laser cataract surgery, your vision starts to improve in a few days.
 Expect some blurriness as the eye heals and adjusts to the IOL lens inserted by the doctor.
 Once your eye heals, colors often seem brighter through the new, clear lens.
 You can take over-the-counter pain relievers if you have mild discomfort following the surgery.
 This may include discharge, redness or scratchiness.

-Although complications following cataract eye surgery seldom occur, risks include the following:
+Although complications following cataract eye surgery seldom occur, risks and side effects include the following:

 - Dislocation of artificial lens